MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-org-subscription.md

 8. To verify your purchase, go to **Billing** > **Products & services** and look for  **Power BI Pro**.

-To read more about how your organization acquires the Power BI service, see [Power BI in your organization](https://docs.microsoft.com/microsoft-365/admin/misc/power-bi-in-your-organization?view=o365-worldwide).
+To read more about how your organization can control and acquire the Power BI service, see [Power BI in your organization](https://docs.microsoft.com/microsoft-365/admin/misc/power-bi-in-your-organization?view=o365-worldwide).

 ## More ways to get Power BI for your organization